 In the opposite direction to Dower House is Bristol’s landmark BT Tower and near the base is the remains of a World War Two anti-aircraft gun battery.
 The gun has gone but there’s still remains there.
 Local people in Fishponds knew this gun as “Purdown Percy” when it was in use.

 There aren’t any children’s play areas in Stoke Park itself but there are parks all around.
-Begbrook Green Park in Stapleton, Eastville Park, Begbrook Primary Academy at Cheswick Village area has two close to Stoke Park woodlands and to the left of Dower House, heading up the hill is a path in to the trees.. take this route for Stoke Park Estate heritage trails and discover the past when this was a royal domain before you reach the playground shown below.
+Begbrook Green Park in Stapleton, Eastville Park and a play area below Purdown nearer Priory Hospital alongside Beech House, Begbrook Primary Academy at Cheswick Village area has two close to Stoke Park woodlands and to the left of Dower House, heading up the hill is a path in to the trees.. take this route for Stoke Park Estate heritage trails and discover the past when this was a royal domain before you reach the playground shown below.
 Just minutes from Dower House.
 Watch 2017 image film https://www.youtube.com/watch?v=wu1NH07-jrU

 modern playground facilities, 5 a side football on the grass and there’s a nice tarmac path around the park offering dog walkers a pleasant trail with seating along the path and waste bins in the corners, near to park entrances.
 This is a local park close to the Railway Path and Barton Field Park.
 Follow the Hillfields Community Trust who also hire out the Community Hub with indoor play space facebook.com/groups/hillfieldscommunitytrust